pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №11
-> List how much military equipment of each type was delivered in 2022 (date_signed) as aid.
+> Display how much military equipment of each type was supplied in 2022 (datum_podpisu) as aid.
-> We are not interested in types of military equipment for which less than 200 units were delivered.
+> We are not interested in types of military equipment for which less than 200 units were supplied.
 > Sort the result in ascending order by the type name.
 ```sql
 select nazev_typ, sum(mnozstvi) as celkem_techniky_tohoto_typu